The Ultimate Guide On How To Become a Health Coach

 - What is the Health Coach program’s approach to nutrition?

-- Does it have a holistic focus or is it more traditional?
+- Does it have a holistic focus, or is the focus more traditional?

 - Does it promote a specific diet, or does it teach how food works at the cellular level of the body?